takeyasu-g/inkprov/REFACTOR_PROPOSAL.md

 - **What:** We will write automated unit tests for the new authentication middleware that will protect our backend endpoints.
 - **Why:** To guarantee our security mechanism is robust and to prevent future changes from accidentally introducing vulnerabilities.

+## 4. Implementation Status

+### Completed Work

+#### Backend API Migration (Profile Feature MVP)

+As a strategic MVP implementation, we focused on migrating the profile management functionality from direct Supabase calls to our new secure backend API.
+This serves as a proof of concept for the larger migration plan.

+**Completed Components:**

+1. **Backend Infrastructure**

+   - Established secure backend API architecture with Express.js
+   - Implemented authentication middleware
+   - Created modular structure with controllers, services, and routes
+   - Set up proper error handling and response formatting

+2. **Profile API Endpoints**

+   - GET /api/profile/:userId (public route)
+   - PUT /api/profile/:userId (protected route with auth)
+   - Proper authorization checks for protected routes

+3. **Frontend Integration**
+   - Migrated Profile page components from direct Supabase calls to new API
+   - Implemented centralized API service layer
+   - Added proper error handling and loading states

+**Scope Considerations:**

+Given the 8-hour time constraint for this task, we made strategic decisions about scope:

+1. **Core Implementation Priority**

+   - Focused on delivering a fully functional, secure profile feature migration
+   - Prioritized proper architecture and security implementation over test coverage
+   - Successfully demonstrated the viability of the backend API approach

+2. **Testing (Priority 2)**
+   - While unit tests for the authentication middleware were planned
+   - Given time constraints, we prioritized delivering working functionality
+   - The current implementation provides a solid foundation for adding tests later